 Nut allergies are increasingly common amongst kids, with around 3% of infants having an allergy to peanuts.
 Some children outgrow their allergies, but others carry them throughout their school life and into adulthood.
 If they are exposed to nuts, these kids can experience some pretty scary symptoms like breathing difficulties and swollen tongues and throats.
 As a result, more and more schools are asking parents to send nut-free snacks in lunchboxes to school.
 With so many lunchbox options available in supermarkets we understand how overwhelming it can be!

-When choosing a healthy snack, try to keep things simple – fresh fruit and vegetables are a good start, as well as low-fat dairy like natural yoghurt.
+When choosing a healthy snack, try to keep things simple – fresh fruit, vegetables, dairy such as yoghurt and cheese are a good start.
 If opting for something that’s packaged, we’ve complied a list 10 healthy nut-free snacks that your kids will love!

 1. Air-popped popcorn